 There are a few types of Champagne glasses.
 Each has its own set of subtleties (just like fine wines), pros, and cons.
 Tulip glasses are my personal favorite because they boast elegance and style, while also being functional.

-However, we all have different preferences regarding how we wish to enjoy our wines.
+However, we all have different preferences (and budgets) that impact how we wish to enjoy our wines.
 The size and ergonomics of a Champagne glass can also have an impact on your wine-tasting experience.

 In this post, we’ll explore the different types of Champagne glasses and what makes them different from one another.
-We’ll also guide you through choosing the right Champagne glass for your occasion.
+Just like it’s helpful to be aware of difference between Champagne vs. Prosecco, we’ll guide you through choosing the right Champagne glass for your occasion.

 Different Types of Champagne Glasses